tobz/tobz.github.io/_drafts/adventures-in-compression-huffman-coding.md

     it takes two to tango

-Now, let's count the frequency in which each character appears, leaving us with a table like this:
+Now, let's count the frequency with which each character (or symbol) appears.
+We'll refer to the frequency as the "weight" of the symbol.
+While doing so, we'll also sort the symbol/weight pairs so that the symbols with the lowest weight are first, or on top.
+When we're done, we're left with this:

-     symbol | frequency
+     symbol |   weight
     --------------------
        e          1
        g          1